 Ans: You must focus on the syllabus covered in NCERT textbooks for classes 6th to 8th.
 Nonetheless, the questions asked in the examination are commensurate with the academic standards of the senior secondary stage (10+2 level).

 19. What are some of the Best CTET Online Preparation resources?

 Ans: The past year question papers and answer keys available on the official website (www.ctet.nic.in) are the best online resources for exam preparation.
-Apart from these, it is suggested that you subscribe to Vidya Guru YouTube channel for CTET Online Classes in Hindi and English.
+Apart from these, it is suggested that you subscribe to Vidya Guru YouTube channel for CTET Online Classes in English.

 20. How much time do I need to devote for CTET Exam Preparation?

 Ans: To prepare well for the exam and obtain a good score, 3 to 4 months of dedicated preparation is required.
 It is suggested that you start preparing at the earliest because the difficulty level of questions has been increasing with each successive edition of the examination.

 21. When should I start preparing for this examination?